RU EN

 A particular feature of the All Inclusive and Ultra All Inclusive meal options in Tunisian hotels is the availability of local alcoholic beverages only (unless otherwise provided for by the hotel’s policy).
 Tunisian-made alcoholic beverages are of good quality; many brands get highly rated at international wine exhibitions year after year.
 In Tunisia, only dry wines with the alcoholic content of 11-13% are produced; no popular semi-sweet or sweet varieties are common there.
 The price of Tunisian wines is not excessive: for example, a 0.75 L bottle of quality wine in a shop costs from 30 to 60 Tunisian dinars (~9-19 US dollars).

-During the holy month of Ramadan, liquors in hotels and in restaurants and bars outside the hotels which have a corresponding license are served to foreigners with no restrictions.
-However, the sale of alcoholic beverages in specialized shops is totally prohibited not only during the month of Ramadan but also on Fridays throughout the year.
+During the holy month of Ramadan, the serving of alcoholic beverages in hotels, as well as in licensed establishments outside the hotel for foreigners, is not restricted.
+However, the sale of alcoholic beverages in specialized stores is completely prohibited not only during the holy month of Ramadan but also year-round on Fridays.
+In 2026, the holy month of Ramadan falls in the period February-March.

 Important information

-When in public places, tourists shall exercise caution and not leave personal belongings unattended to avoid theft.
-When exiting the hotel’s premises, tourists are recommended to carry a photo or a copy of their passports, leaving valuable belongings and documents in an in-room safe.
+When in public places, tourists must exercise caution and not leave their personal belongings unattended to avoid theft.
+When tourists leave the hotel grounds, it is recommended to carry a photo or copy of their passport, while leaving valuable belongings and documents in the hotel room safe.